-The purpose of the Supervisor's report is to capture your Supervisor's summary of your conduct and professionalism during the placement, to confirm that you completed the learning activities and to verify that you attended for the full placement.
-The report also enables Supervisors to identify areas in which you excelled and areas where you could further develop.
-If possible, ask your Supervisor to discuss their recommendations for further development with you.
+The Supervisor's report is to capture your Supervisor's summary of your conduct and professionalism during placement, to confirm that you completed the learning activities and to verify your full attendance.
+The report also enables Supervisors to identify areas in which you performed and areas where you could further develop.
+Ask your Supervisor to discuss their recommendations for further development with you.
 This will be beneficial in helping you identify competencies and skills to focus on in future placements.
 It is your responsibility to ensure that your Supervisor has completed this report before the last day of your placement, as it must be returned to your School of Pharmacy in the manner outlined by your Practice Educator as soon as possible following completion of your placement.
 A copy of the Supervisor's report can be found on the website www.appel.ie/resources.